-Read below for some helpful tips and the insights I’ve gained from being a second shooter myself!
+Read below for my 8 tips for being the best second shooter and the insights I’ve gained from being one myself!

 Back when I first started photographing weddings, I was completely confused as to how I would even start.
 I also didn’t really have much of a wedding gallery portfolio either.
 The only real experience I had with weddings was what I had gained from being a wedding coordinator.

 So my first step was to gain portfolio content- cue the styled shoots.

 Next, I needed to gain the experience- which is where offering up myself as a second shooter came into play.

 A lot of who I am as a wedding photographer is due to them and I’m five-ever grateful.
 I’ll also add in that there are MANY ways to become someone’s second photographer- some paid and some unpaid.
 Now if you don’t have any (or very little) wedding experience, you should expect to be doing it unpaid [sorry but it’s true].
 And a lot of times, you can start out by offering to hold gear for other photographers or even offering to be a 3rd shooter [basically just shooting for your own content and experience].
 Additionally, there are facebook groups dedicated to this type of thing!
 You can join them and offer yourself up as a second shooter to photographers in your area.
 Sometimes you can even answer a ISO [in search of] post on instagram!

 Now this year, I’m VERY fortunate to be able to hire MY OWN second shooters [WOO HOO!] and this is actually where I got the idea to write up this blog post with tips and tricks!

 These are just a collection of helpful tips that I’ve either implemented myself or heard from other photographers who have been second shooting for a bit.
 Are there any ideas I may have missed?
 Leave them in the comments or send me a message.
 I always love learning how I can better serve the photographers that I shoot for!